JhanvibaZala/Modern-Registration-Form---HTML-CSS/README.md

 # Modern-Registration-Form---HTML-CSS
-Description: A modern and responsive registration form built with HTML &amp; CSS.
-It features a clean UI, Google Fonts (Poppins), and a fully responsive layout.
-The form includes fields for Full Name, Email, and Password, with smooth hover effects for better user interaction.
+A simple and modern registration form built using HTML & CSS.
+This form features a clean UI, Google Fonts (Poppins), and a fully responsive design that works across all devices.

+✨ Features
+✅ Modern & Clean UI
+✅ Fully Responsive Design
+✅ Google Fonts Integration
+✅ Interactive Hover Effects

+🛠️ Technologies Used
+HTML5 – Structure of the form
+CSS3 – Styling and layout
+Google Fonts – Poppins font for a stylish look